Together-Java/ModernJava/src/prelude.md

 This book is written specifically for those folks that feel like giving up, like they are too stupid to get it, or like they didn't understand a damn thing their professor has said for the last three months.

 I see you.
 You are not stupid.
-This is not your fault, it is theirs.[^probably]
+This is not your fault.[^probably]

 [^probably]: probably.